jbrichau/BackboneCounter/README.md

 BackboneCounter
 ===============

-Test project playing with Backbone
+Playing with Backbone: a Counter webapp, Seaside-style